How to Become a Police Officer in Montana

 - A physical abilities test administered by the Montana Law Enforcement Testing Consortium (MTLETC)

 - A written exam measuring skills in arithmetic, reading comprehension, grammar, and writing administered by the MTLETC

 Future officers who meet the requirements and satisfactorily pass the initial application phase will complete the Montana POST training program at an accredited police training academy.

 Montana Trooper or Highway Patrol Requirements

-The Montana Highway Patrol has a roster of over 240 troopers.5 These men and women are responsible for patrolling the state’s highways and providing assistance to other law enforcement agencies as requested.
-In an average year, the Montana Highway Patrol drives over 5.5 million miles in performing its mission.5 To become a Montana state trooper, candidates must meet the minimum state standards for becoming a public safety officer and:
+The Montana Highway Patrol (MHP) has a roster of over 240 troopers.2 These men and women are responsible for patrolling the state’s highways and providing assistance to other law enforcement agencies as requested.
+In an average year, the Montana Highway Patrol drives over 5.5 million miles in performing its mission.2 To become a Montana state trooper, candidates must meet the minimum state standards for becoming a public safety officer and:

 - Have at least three years of driving experience